 Valuable brands have a few things in common.
 A brand is considered valuable if it’s:

-Positively perceived (people have a good view of them)
+Positively perceived: consumers have a good view of them

 The following are some of the ways through which you can build or achieve brand value:

-They worked on consumer experience.
-Amazon is well-known for providing a great user experience.
-Consumers love the speed and convenience of buying books and other items on their site.
+Amazon is well-known for providing a great brand experience.
+Consumers love the speed and convenience of buying books, gadgets, and other items on its site.